 - Create an airtight envelope

-This post will look specifically at utilizing the thermal mass of the existing home.
+First consider the thermal mass of the existing home.
 Built in 1895, this house is solid as a rock.
 It was built completely out of brick using a triple layer of brick in the wall:

 The three bricks I’m holding are how the brick wall of this home was laid.
 Like all homes built at this time no insulation was used interior to the brick.
 Instead the interior brick surface was plastered and that was it.
 No insulation at all.
 This picture shows an area in the kitchen where the plaster has been removed to create an exposed brick interior: